edwarnicke/dl/README.md

     tar -xzvf - -C /bin --strip=3 ./spire-0.9.3/bin/spire-server ./spire-0.9.3/bin/spire-agent
 ```

-which will have spire-server and spire-agent installed in /bin
+which will have spire-server and spire-agent installed in /bin of the docker container